Rijksmuseum Tickets And Tours

 Exhibition at the Rijksmuseum| ©Eric de Redelijkheid

 • The Rijksmuseum is divided into several sections, zones and floors, all depending on the year the painting was created.
 If you are visiting the museum for the first time, you may have trouble finding your way around.
-For this, a map of the Rijksmuseum can help you save time and make sure you don't miss the masterpieces.
-A map will also help you find tourist facilities such as restrooms, cafes, smoking areas, souvenir stores, etc.
+For this, a map of the Rijksmuseum can help you save time, make sure you don't miss the masterpieces, and help you find tourist facilities such as restrooms, cafes, smoking areas, souvenir stores, etc.

-• Photography and video are permitted, but you may not use flash or lighting of any kind.
+• Photography and video are allowed, but you may not use flash or lighting of any kind.
 Also, to use tripods / selfie sticks you must ask for written permission.

 • The Rijksmuseum offers a free checkroom where you can leave your purse, umbrellas, backpacks and other items.
 However, they don't have space for larger items, so keep this in mind before visiting the museum.